AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: project attributes
 .. index:: <project_attribute>

-Project files are required by GPS and store various pieces of information related to the current set of source files, including how to find the source files and how the files should be compile or manipulated through various tools.
+Project files are required by GNAT Studio and store various pieces of information related to the current set of source files, including how to find the source files and how the files should be compile or manipulated through various tools.

-The default set of attributes used by GPS in a project file is limited to those attributes used by tools packaged with GPS or GNAT.
+The default set of attributes used by GNAT Studio in a project file is limited to those attributes used by tools packaged with GNAT Studio or GNAT.
 If you are delivering your own tools, you may want to store similar information in the project files, since they are a very convenient location to associate specific settings with a given set of source files.

-GPS lets you manipulate the contents of projects through XML customization files and script commands.
-You can add your own typed attributes into the projects and have them saved automatically when the user saves the project and reloaded automatically when GPS reloads the project.
+GNAT Studio lets you manipulate the contents of projects through XML customization files and script commands.
+You can add your own typed attributes into the projects and have them saved automatically when the user saves the project and reloaded automatically when GNAT Studio reloads the project.

 Declaring the new attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^